 INT-IST 3002 – CONVERTED SPACES

 Functional lives of buildings, more often than not, are shorter than their physical and cultural lives.
-Obsolete and derelict buildings, given the due care for their conversion and renovation, may successfully turn out to be masterpieces, for present-day modes of utilization.
+Obsolete and derelict buildings, given due care of their conversion and renovation, may successfully turn out to be masterpieces for present-day modes of utilization.
 The planning of this unit is based on the premise that spatial conversion of buildings falls within the domain of interior design.

 INT-IST 3003 – BOSPHORUS MANSIONS

-One of the distinctive architectural characteristics of Istanbul is the spectacular and unique residential structures lying on the shores and hills of Bosphorus.
-Within the scope of the course distinctive examples of yali–waterfront mansions-, kasir–hunting palaces-, köşk–inland mansions-, and waterfront Ottoman palaces will be visited and their interior spaces will be analyzed and discussed.
+One of the distinctive architectural characteristics of Istanbul is the spectacular and unique residential structures lying on the shores and hills of the Bosphorus.
+Within the scope of the course, distinctive examples of yali–waterfront mansions,, kasir–hunting palaces, köşk,inland mansions, and waterfront Ottoman palaces will be visited and their interior spaces will be analyzed and discussed.

 INT-IST SUMMER SCHOOL PHOTO GALLERY

-Visual-Ist Summer School is held in collaboration with Virginia Technical University and Bahçeşehir University.
+Visual-Ist Summer School is a collaboration between Virginia Technical University and Bahçeşehir University.
 The aim of this program is to address visual encounters and narratives across cultures and space.
 The program includes lectures on visual culture of Turkey and Istanbul, in addition to field trips to various destinations of Istanbul having distinct features.
-Participating students from Virginia Technical University and Bahçeşehir University develop first their personal, then emotional maps through their experiences in Istanbul.
-This joint project of Faculty of Architecture & Design and Faculty of Communication records a series of image-events and explores means of narrative expressions of local versus universal.
+Participating students from Virginia Technical University and Bahçeşehir University develop their personal then emotional maps through their experiences in Istanbul.
+This joint project of the Faculty of Architecture & Design and the Faculty of Communication records a series of image-events and explores means of narrative expressions of local versus universal.

 VISUAL-IST SUMMER SCHOOL PHOTO GALLERY

 The course aims to introduce the historical evolution of the built form of Istanbul with a special emphasis on the urban formation within the walled city.
-The course will explore urban history unfolding the layers of settlements of Byzantion, Byzantine Constantinople and Ottoman Istanbul.
-Though it will focus within the walled city, the course will also include the development of the city through Pera, Galata, and the Bosphorus in different historical periods; as well as the rapid urbanization and metropolis-becoming of the Greater Istanbul region in the 20th century.
+The course will explore urban history, unfolding the layers of the settlements of Byzantium, Byzantine Constantinople, and Ottoman Istanbul.
+Though it will focus within the walled city, the course will also include the development of the city in Pera, Galata, and the Bosphorus in different historical periods, as well as the rapid urbanization and metropolis becoming of the Greater Istanbul region in the 20th century.

-The aim of the course is bi-fold.
-First one is to unfold the layered structure of the city through centuries in urban and regional scales.
-Second one is to study singular urban monuments in architectural scale.
-It is the aim of this course to equip the students with a broad understanding of layered urban structure(s) of the city which was the capital of the East Roman Empire – center of the Greek Orthodoxy; the capital of Ottoman Empire – center of Sunni Islam, and, which has now become a world metropolitan - housing various urban challenges and problems.
-While discovering the city in urban scale, the course aims to explore and experience various urban monuments – each unique in its architectural setting and artistic creation; but all related to one another - intertextually weaving the city and its history into a complex and complicated; yet telling an exceptionally unique story - novel in world history.
+The aim of the course is two-fold: to unfold the layered structure of the city through the centuries at urban and regional scales; to study singular urban monuments at the architectural scale.
+It is the aim of this course to equip the students with a broad understanding of the layered urban structure(s) and various urban challenges and problems of the city that was the capital of the East Roman Empire, the center of Greek Orthodoxy, the capital of the Ottoman Empire, the center of Sunni Islam, and now a world metropolis.
+While presenting the city’s urban scale, the course aims to explore and experience various urban monuments – each unique in its architectural setting and artistic creation but all related to one another, intertextually weaving the city’s complex and complicated history, yet telling an exceptionally unique story, novel in world history.

 HARTFORD SUMMER SCHOOL PHOTO GALLERY